The Co-operative Travel

 The Co-operative Travel is a travel agency brand used by some independent retail co-operatives in the United Kingdom, such as Midcounties Co-operative, through their access to The Co-operative brand.
-Between 2011 and 2016 the brand was also used by TCCT Retail Limited, a travel agency run as a joint venture between the Thomas Cook Group, The Co-operative Group and Central England Co-operative.
+Between 2011 and 2016, the brand was also used by TCCT Retail Limited, a travel agency run as a joint venture between the Thomas Cook Group, The Co-operative Group, and Central England Co-operative.

-TCCT Retail was based at the Peterborough Business Park at Lynch Wood, Peterborough.
-It was a member of ABTA and held an ATOL license; it also acted as an agent for licensed tour operators.
+TCCT Retail was based at Peterborough Business Park at Lynch Wood, Peterborough.
+It was a member of ABTA and held an ATOL licence.
+It also acted as an agent for licensed tour operators.
 In 2016, Thomas Cook completed a buy-out of The Co-operative Group and Central England Co-operative's 33.5% shareholding.
-The TCCT website closed in 2017 and all existing bookings were transferred to Thomas Cook.
-During 2017–18 Thomas Cook rebranded its Co-operative Travel branches to the Thomas Cook name.
-After the buy-out, the brand "Co-op Travel" continued to trade under independent cooperatives.
+The TCCT website closed in 2017, and all existing bookings were transferred to Thomas Cook.
+During 2017–18, Thomas Cook rebranded its The Co-operative Travel branches to the Thomas Cook name.
+After the buy-out, the brand "Co-op Travel" continued to be used by independent cooperatives.

-Present Day
+Present day

-Several co-operatives around the UK operate independent travel agents that make use of the Co-operative brand.
-The Midcounty's Co-operative is the largest independent co-operative currently using the “Co-op Travel” brand within the UK, trading on and offline throughout the UK from their headquarters in Walsall.
+Several co-operatives around the UK operate independent travel agents that use the Co-operative brand.
+The Midcounties Co-operative is the largest independent co-operative currently using the "Co-op Travel" brand within the UK, trading online and offline from their headquarters in Walsall.

 History

-The Co-operative Wholesale Society opened its first Excursion Department in 1905, to work with railways, steamers, and tour operators to get the best rates for co-operative society's excursions.
+The Co-operative Wholesale Society (CWS) opened its first Excursion Department in 1905 to work with railways, steamers, and tour operators to obtain the best rates for co-operative society excursions.
 In 1920, CWS arranged its first overseas excursion and published its first holiday guide.
-By the 1950s, the CWS Travel Service had become one of the five largest travel agencies in Britain and had begun to organise air travel for co-operative societies and their members.
+By the 1950s, the CWS Travel Service had become one of the five largest travel agencies in Britain and had begun to organize air travel for co-operative societies and their members.

 CWS Travel became known as Travelcare when the Co-operative Wholesale Society merged with Co-operative Retail Services in 2000 to form The Co-operative Group.
 The Co-operative Travel was formed by the integration of the Manchester-based Travelcare business with United Co-operatives' Co-op Travel subsidiary on the merger of the two societies in 2007.